openeuler-mirror/docs/docs/en/docs/20.09/docs/Installation/Installation-Preparations1.md

 3. Click the **Link** provided after **Download ISO**.
 The download list is displayed.

-4. Click **openEuler-20.09-LTS**.
-The openEuler 20.09 LTS version download list is displayed.
+4. Click **openEuler-20.09**.
+The openEuler 20.09 version download list is displayed.

 5. Click **Raspberry Pi**.
 The Raspberry Pi image download list is displayed.